OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_providers/overview.md

 Each component within the driver directory serves a specific purpose:

-- **terraform/**: Contains Terraform modules that define and provision the required infrastructure resources, such as hosts, networks, and storage.
+- **terraform/**: contains Terraform modules that define and provision the required infrastructure resources, such as hosts, networks, and storage.
-- **ansible/**: Stores OneDeploy Ansible playbooks, roles, and templates used for post-provisioning tasks, such as configuring services, installing software packages, and integrating the resources with OpenNebula.
+- **ansible/**: stores OneDeploy Ansible playbooks, roles, and templates used for post-provisioning tasks, such as configuring services, installing software packages, and integrating the resources with OpenNebula.
-- **ipam/** *(Optional)*: Includes scripts responsible for IP Address Management, handling allocation, registration, and release of IP addresses within the provider.
+- **ipam/** *(Optional)*: includes scripts responsible for IP Address Management, handling allocation, registration, and release of IP addresses within the provider.
-- **elastic/** *(Optional)*: Holds logic for managing Elastic IPs, including assigning and releasing floating IP addresses to and from Virtual Machines dynamically.
+- **elastic/** *(Optional)*: holds logic for managing Elastic IPs, including assigning and releasing floating IP addresses to and from Virtual Machines dynamically.
-- **driver.conf**: A YAML file containing essential metadata about the driver, such as its name, description, version, and other configuration parameters.
+- **driver.conf**: a YAML file containing essential metadata about the driver, such as its name, description, version, and other configuration parameters.

-For more information about how to create or modify an existing driver, refer to the [Provider Development Guide](/product/integration_references/edge_provider_driver_development/_index.md).
+For more information about how to create or modify an existing driver, refer to the [Provisioning Drivers](/product/integration_references/cloud_provider_driver_development/) guide.

 ## Hypervisor Compatibility